18 New Travel Trends For 2025

 Rustic Pathways Japan

 Costa Rica: This nation is known for its eco-friendly policies.
 The government’s focus on sustainability will be a boom in 2025 as travelers look for eco-friendly travel opportunities.
-Plus, the nation has long established itself as a safe destination for adventure seekers.
+Plus, the nation has long established itself as a safe destination for adventure seekers in Central America.

 Rustic Pathways students go white water rafting in Costa Rica.